-AusNet Services is undertaking this Regulatory Investment Test for Transmission (RIT-T) to evaluate options to maintain reliable transmission network services at Sydenham Terminal Station (SYTS).
-Publication of this Project Assessment Draft Report (PADR) represents the second step in the RIT-T process in accordance with clause 5.16 of the National Electricity Rules (NER) and section 4.2 of the RIT-T Application Guidelines.
+AusNet Services is undertaking this Regulatory Investment Test for Transmission (RIT-T) to evaluate options to maintain reliable transmission network services at Moorabool Terminal Station (MLTS).
+Publication of this Project Assessment Draft Report (PADR) represents the second step in the RIT-T process in accordance with clause 5.16 of the National Electricity Rules (NER)1 and section 4.2 of the RIT-T Application Guidelines2.

-The Project Specification Consultation Report (PSCR), which represents the first step in the RIT-T process, was published in December 2020.
+The Project Specification Consultation Report (PSCR), which represents the first step in the RIT-T process, was published in March 2022.

-SYTS is owned and operated by AusNet Services and is in Sydenham, which is north west of Melbourne's CBD.
-It was commissioned in the early 1980s and is part of the main Victorian 500 kV transmission system.
+MLTS is owned and operated by AusNet Services and is located north of Geelong in Victoria.
+It was commissioned in the early 1980s and forms part of the main Victorian 500 kV transmission system with transformation from 500 kV to 220 kV.

-The RIT-T analysis shows that it is no longer economical to continue to provide transmission network services with the existing assets at SYTS, as the asset failure risk has increased to a level where investment to replace the selected assets presents a more economical option.
+The RIT-T analysis shows that it is no longer economical to continue to provide transmission network services with the existing assets at MLTS as the asset failure risk has increased to a level where investment to replace the selected assets presents a more economical option.